q3769/conseq4j/README.md

 order in the first place, the sequencing capability of conseq4j will be rendered moot.

-Second, when a certain submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
+Second, when a certain submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further execution of the submitted tasks is in the meaningful order and concurrency as promised.
 Although conseq4j has no control over how task submissions are scheduled, it does guarantee a "fair" execution order on the already-submitted tasks: Related tasks of the same sequence key are sequentially executed in the same submission order - the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed in parallel.

 In other words, see the TL;DR above.